NCEAS/semtools/docs/reports/ann-report-2014/semtools-ann-report-2014.md

 # Impact

 ## What is the impact on the development of the principal discipline(s) of the project?
-Through our work on Semtools, we have demonstrated improvements in the effectiveness of data discovery for large, heterogeneous data collections such as the Knowledge Network for Biocomplexity (KNB).
+Through our work on Semtools, we have demonstrated improvements in the effectiveness of data discovery for large, heterogeneous data collections such as the Knowledge Network for Biocomplexity (KNB) and DataONE, an NSF-funded DataNet partner.
 These advances have been possible through the use of a semantic model of scientific observations (Extensible Observation Ontology) and an annotation language that is used to map relational data sources to the concepts in OBOE.
-The prototype system that we developed will form the basis for future work this year on a production system that will have broad applicability in the ecological and environmental sciences.
+The system that we developed will form the basis for a production semantic search and annotation system that will be deployed wihtin DataONE and will have broad applicability in the ecological and environmental sciences.

+The other major impact was on ontology development within the environmental sciences.
+Our development of the OBOE model, and our prototype work on using ontologies for data annotation, demonstrated how difficult it is to reach semantic clarity about envirnmental measurements.
+The effort resulted in changes to other standards such as the Observations and Measurements standard, and had a large impact on the development of the Semantic Sensor Netork (SSN) ontology that was initially developed by the W3C.
 The current movement within the ecological sciences to develop ontologies for organizing and formalizing what was observed and how provides the semtools team with a good opportunity to exchange ideas about creating these ontologies.
-Our initial work with OBOE and the Morpho Annotation Plugin has illuminated questions about how disparate ontologies can be unified without having to conform to any one approach.
-As the annotation plugin matures and existing EML metadata is augmented with formal observational descriptions, locating and synthesizing heterogeneous data sources will be more efficient, and downstream analysis more accurate.
+Our initial work with OBOE and the Morpho Annotation Plugin has illuminated questions about how disparate ontologies must be unified without having to accept the axioms from any particular model, which is still a challenge in ontology engineering.

+Ultimately, as our annotation system is put into prodcution in the KNB and DataONE, we will have a large impact on the accessibility and utility of environmental data through as locating and synthesizing heterogeneous data sources will be more efficient, and downstream analysis more accurate.

 ## What is the impact on other disciplines?
 The relative newness of knowledge representation and the use of ontologies to express and formalize information in a way that machines can ‘understand’ puts our real-life use of the technology at the forefront of the art.
 We are involved in the OWL API user community – a forum for both providing and soliciting support for the rapidly evolving software.
 Similarly, our extensive use of Protégé increases the user base directly and indirectly as we encourage collaborators to view and author domain ontologies within this application.
 Our work on materializing scientific data sets as large OWL graphs using conventions from the Linked Open Data community also contributes to an understanding of the scalability of linked data approaches that transcends disciplines.

+## What is the impact on the development of human resources?

 ## What is the impact on physical resources that form infrastructure?
+Although the Semtools project itself will not produce physical infrastruture per se, its software will be deployed on the KNB Data Repository and the DataONE federation data servers, thereby having a large impact on the data search facilities that are available in the US and globally.

 ## What is the impact on institutional resources that form infrastructure?
+Semtools semantic search technologies will have a major impact on the utility of environmental data repositories, and we expect it will help significantly improve the ability of non-profit operations like the KNB and DataONE to transition into useful, sustainable, and effective virtual organizations.
+The utility of effective data management is growing in the environmental sciences, and Semtools software will enable data repositories to meet the needs of these virtual orgnaizations.
+In addition, government agencies, including NSF, NOAA, NASA, and are increasingly under pressure to provide effective access to open data.
+For NSF in particular, data heterogeneity is a huge barrier to distribution of open data resulting from NSF research.
+The semantic annotation and search systems that we have produced will be able to help NSF and other agencies to meet open data mandates.

 ## What is the impact on information resources that form infrastructure?
-The project is helping to build the extensive Knowledge Network for Biocomplexity (KNB) repository, which provides thousands of data sets for use in research and educational contexts.
+The project is helping to build the extensive Knowledge Network for Biocomplexity (KNB) repository, which provides tens of thousands of data sets for use in research and educational contexts.
 Data from the KNB will become more accessible as the semantic search facilities that we have developed become incorporated into the production Metacat software used by the KNB.
 This will enable educators and researchers to more readily access KNB data and therefore facilitate science and education advances in many disciplines.

-In addition, we have begun discussions with DataONE and the Data Conservancy, two major NSF projects for data preservation, about the incorporation of semantic observational data approaches into those networks.
-Over the next year, we expect to develop a tight collaboration with DataONE on co-development of semantic search tools that can be used in the DataONE system.
+In addition, DataONE has also decided to incoporate Semtools semantic search software into the DataONE data search systems.
+DataONE is a major information integrator for the whole NSF DataNet program, as it has provided a common discovery service across all 4 of the active DataNet partners (Minnesota Population Center (MPC), DataNet Federation Consorium( DFC), SEAD, and DataONE), and a total of 25 disctinct data partners and networks (including other data providers such as LTER, Dryad, the ORNL DAAC repository, the Alaska Ocean Observing System, and others).
+As a consequence, Semtools software will have a large network effect as it gets applied to the hundreds of thousands of data sets available through the DataONE federation.

 ## What is the impact on technology transfer?
+- None

-What is the impact on society beyond science and technology?
+## What is the impact on society beyond science and technology?
 Knowledge about science and the progress of science is critical to an effective society.
 Advances in the Semtools project are producing new techniques for clarifying the content and meaning of scientific observations data to make it useful for tackling cross-cutting issues that are important to society.
 The data that are exposed in this way become useful to many communities, including local governments and resource management agencies, non-profit organizations focused on conservation issues, and educators interested in exposing students to science approaches to societal issues.